AparnaJoshi007/explained/content/2020-05-13-javascript-this.md

 person.getDetails();
 ```

-This article has aimed at providing a detailed understanding on how `this` is used in javascript, and has warned about the pitfalls which can be avoided while using `this`.
-Using javascripts **apply, call, bind and arrow functions**, we can control the value of `this` to meet our needs.
+This article has aimed at providing a detailed understanding of how `this` is used in javascript and has warned about the pitfalls which can be avoided while using `this`.
+Using javascript's **apply, call, bind and arrow functions**, we can control the value of `this` to meet our needs.
 As a final note, please remember that the value of `this` is usually the object on which the function is called.